 JD

 Jingdong Mall is one of Alibaba’s main competitors.
-The platform was created in 1998 by JD Multimedia, now JD.com Incorporation, and initially dealt with magnetic and optical media.
+The platform was created in 1998 by JD Multimedia, now JD.com Inc., and initially dealt with magnetic and optical media.
 Then, it expanded the range to electronics, phones and household appliances.
 This category of goods remains the main one today, although you can also purchase clothes, shoes, hygiene products, toys for children and much more on the site.

 The main advantage of JD is the most modern logistics infrastructure of all Chinese eCommerce platforms.
 It contains 1,300 warehouses, more than 7,200 delivery points, and about 200,000 courier service employees.
 It practices the delivery of goods using robots and drones.